Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

-Docker containers in Web App for Containers are specified using an `image:tag` combination.
+Docker containers in **App Service** are specified using an `image:tag` combination.
 Therefore, if you configure Continuous Deployment, you'll need to ensure that any updates to your Docker image don't change the tag.

 We've seen quite a few cases where customers will initially tag the image with a "v1" tag and enable CI.
 At some later time, they update the image and tag the new image with "v2" and then wonder why CI isn't working.
 Once you change the tag on an image, it's considered a different image from the initially configured image, and that will cause CI to not pick up the changes.